-Family Law legislation may affect a Lifelncome that is commenced with superannuation money, should a policy owner separate from their spouse.
-By operation of law, Generation Life will be required to provide information to a spouse about the Lifelncome policy without reference to the policy owner.
+Family Law legislation may affect a LifeIncome that is commenced with superannuation money, should a policy owner separate from their spouse.
+By operation of law, Generation Life will be required to provide information to a spouse about the LifeIncome policy without reference to the policy owner.

-Given that it is not possible to withdraw from Lifelncome from six months after investment, Generation Life will split the regular income payment in line with an order from the Family Court.
+In the event that a Family Court order is made after the Withdrawal Period previously described on page 20, Generation Life will split the regular income payment in line with an order from the Family Court.